Bzmode/Stonebull/README.md

 * Fixed experience values of all dungeon bosses(5.0x)
 * Added leeway to players and creatures.
 * Reduced amount of Silver Veins, Gold Veins and Truesilver veins throughout the world.
-* Increased weapon skill gain in lower levels.

 ### Creature changes

 * Reduced the aggro radius of all starting zone monsters.
-* Added getting range to some creatures who have rooting spells.
+* Decreased creature's tendancy to use healing spells.
 * Slightly reduced armor of many creatures throughout the world.
 * Reduced the armor of many high level creatures and bosses.
 * Slightly reduced the aggro radius of all monsters in the world, including dungeons.